 It was in 1907 that Oxford’s first African American Rhodes scholar, Alain Leroy Locke, was admitted to Hertford after being turned down by five other colleges.
 Locke went onto become a renowned writer and philosopher, and was one of the primary figures behind the cultural movement known as the ‘Harlem Renaissance’.
 Martin Luther King acknowledged him as one the major influences on his thinking.
 His portrait now hangs in Hall, alongside our historic forebears.

 In popular memory, the modern character of the college dates to the 1960s when a young academic, Neil Tanner, brought about a huge change in the admissions of students.
-Tanner, a Physics academic from Australia, spotted that Oxford was missing out on huge talent because the existing system made it difficult for boys (at that stage it was a male-only college) from working class families to apply.
-With the support of his colleagues, he suggested a new way, whereby Fellows made unconditional offers to students before they received their exam results, allowing them to bypass the existing system.
-Hertford became known as the college for working class boys and from that point onwards has had access and diversity at the heart of its academic and social mission.
+Tanner, a physicist from Australia, spotted that Oxford was missing out on huge talent because the existing system made it difficult for boys (at that stage it was a male-only college) from working class families to apply.
+With the support of his colleagues, he suggested a new way, whereby fellows made unconditional offers to students before they received their exam results, allowing them to bypass the existing system.
+Hertford became known as the college for working class boys and from that point onward has had access and diversity at the heart of its academic and social mission.

 In gender too, Hertford was at the forefront by being one of the first clutch of colleges to embrace co-education and co-residence in 1974.
 Prior to that, women could study at Oxford, but only at the women-only colleges.
 Among the first women to study at Hertford were Jacqui Smith, who went on the be the UK’s first female Home Secretary (and whose portrait also hangs in Hall), and Helen Alexander, who became CEO of The Economist group and the first female President of the Confederation of British Industry (CBI).